Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 visualization concepts to overcome open conceptual gaps and to provide a comprehensive practical solution for traveling in VR.

-## Scientific Pape
+## Scientific Paper

-In case you need a scientific reference, you can cite this [paper](https://dl.acm.org/doi/10.1145/3402942.3402994).
+In case you need a scientific reference, you can cite this [paper](https://dl.acm.org/doi/10.1145/3402942.3402994) \footnote{https://dl.acm.org/doi/10.1145/3402942.3402994}.
 You can also access if for free [here](https://www.researchgate.net/publication/344368828_An_Integrated_Design_of_World-in-Miniature_Navigation_in_Virtual_Reality).
 This paper is also useful if you wish to learn more about World-in-Miniature navigation.

 ## Setup

-Before using this plugin, have a look at these steps to make sure it's set up properly.
-Once everything is set up, you are ready to go.
+Before using this plugin, have a look at these steps to make sure it's set up properly and you are ready to go.
 Check out the example scene to give it a try right away.
 You can select the example scene from the welcome window.
 Alternatively, you can find it in your Assets folder at `Assets/WIMVR/Examples/SimpleExample`.
 If you want to use the World-in-Miniature in you own scene, have a look at [Chapter 1.6 'Configure Scene'](#configure-scene).

 ### Requirements

 \begin{itemize}
   \item This plugin has so far only been tested with an \textbf{Oculus Quest}.
   \item \textbf{Universal Render Pipeline (URP)}.
 Use the package manager to install the URP.
-Please follow \hyperlink{https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/InstallURPIntoAProject.html}{these instructions} if you are trying to install the URP into an existing project.
+Please follow \href{https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/InstallURPIntoAProject.html}{these instructions} \footnote{https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/InstallURPIntoAProject.html} if you are trying to install the URP into an existing project.
   \item Additionally, these packages must be installed from the package manager:
     \begin{itemize}
       \item \textbf{Input System}